 EQIP is administered through the USDA Natural Resources Conservation Service (NRCS).
 Program applications are accepted on a continuous basis at NRCS offices across the state.
 NRCS offices are stationed at USDA Service Centers in every county in Iowa.

 NRCS accepts and processes EQIP applications on a continuous basis.
 However, NRCS sets dates to prioritize applications as funding allows.
-The first batching and ranking of applications for fiscal year 2014 is Oct.
-4, 2013.
-The second cutoff date for batching and ranking applications is set for Feb.
-21, 2014.
+The batching and ranking of applications for fiscal year 2016 is Oct.
+16, 2015.
+A second application cutoff deadline has been established for March 18, 2016.
+Additional application batching dates may be established if necessary.
 Contact your local NRCS office for more details.